 What would your life be like if your thinking were sharper, your attention more focused, and you had mental energy to burn?

 The right brain supplement can do that.
 And that means you can go longer, get more done, and achieve your personal goals.

 We're very careful about anything we recommend.
 It must be effective, evidence-based, and safe.

 This nootropic ticks all the boxes.
 Take a look.

 And if drug companies have their way, even more people will be put on statins in the future.

 Some drug company spokespersons recommend that everyone over the age of 40 take a statin drug even if they have no history of heart disease!
 (20)

 Cholesterol-lowering drugs are not the key to ending heart disease as we’ve been led to believe.

 Learn more —

-To learn more about what really does cause heart disease and what to do if you currently take statins, read The Connection Between Statins and Memory Loss.
+To learn more about what really does cause heart disease and what to do if you currently take statins, read The Connection Between Statins, Memory Loss & Dementia.

 20 Prescription Drugs That Cause Memory Loss